 Now, suddenly, you must shift all that product development energy into building an actual business.

 As you start to think through how to take this new-found traction and drive the business, you realize all the money and effort to build the product and find your first few clients are in your rearview mirror.
-Now you have a whole new set of challenges to address, including how to capitalize the business.
-Light bulb moment!
+Now you have a whole new set of challenges to address, including how to extend your runway to keep the momentum going.

 A New Set of Challenges Emerge